Orthodox Definition and Meaning

 The wisdom of the Fathers of the Church is fundamental to the Orthodox way of life as today's successors of the "true faith and Church" passed on in its most authentic form.
 By maintaining the virtue of the received teachings of the apostles, followers are more conscious of the inspiration of the Holy Spirit being present both in history and in the modern-day.

 Fasting and prayer represent an essential part of the Orthodox Christian life.
 Orthodox believe that fasting can be the "foundation of all good."
-The discipline of withholding food from the body can empower a believer to focus the mind completely on preparing for prayer and spiritual matters.
+The discipline of withholding food from the body can empower a believer to better focus the mind on preparing for prayer and spiritual matters.

 There are four central fasting periods: